input-output-hk/marlowe-cardano/marlowe/cli-doc/create.md

 # Marlowe CLI: Build a Transaction that Pays to a Marlowe Contract

-The `build-incoming` command builds a transaction that pays to a Marlowe contract.
+The `create` command builds a transaction that pays to a Marlowe contract.
 This command can be used to initially fund a Marlowe contract.

 ## Usage

-    $ marlowe-cli build-incoming --help
+    $ marlowe-cli create --help

-    Usage: marlowe-cli build-incoming [--testnet-magic INTEGER]
+    Usage: marlowe-cli create [--testnet-magic INTEGER]
                               --socket-path SOCKET_FILE
                               --script-address ADDRESS
                               --tx-out-datum-file DATUM_FILE
                               --tx-out-value LOVELACE [--tx-in TXID#TXIX]
                               [--tx-out ADDRESS+LOVELACE]
                               --change-address ADDRESS --out-file FILE
       Build a transaction that pays to a Marlowe script.

     Available options: